platformio/platformio-core/CONTRIBUTING.md

 9. Build documentation `tox -e docs` (creates a directory _build under docs where you can find the html)
 10. Commit changes to your forked repository
 11. Submit a Pull Request on GitHub.

+## Debugging in the IDE

+### PyCharm

+After running `tox` as above:

+1. In the Python Interpreter settings, add the Python interpreter that was installed with `tox` with

+       *Add > Virtualenv Environment > Existing Environment*

+1. Add a Run Configuration with target “Module name” (not “Script path”) and value `platformio`